 SELLER DUE DILIGENCE

-From a finance and accounting standpoint, companies that are best prepared to undergo a sale transaction possess experienced, highly competent staff, very clean books and records (including audited or reviewed financial statements) comprehensive budgets and financial forecasts and well-organized, accurate and timely management and operational information.
+From a finance and accounting standpoint, companies that are best prepared to undergo a sale transaction have:

 In most transactions, the seller will be required to populate a data room with a wide variety of documents including financial data, contracts and agreements, legal and corporate governance documents, insurance and employee benefits data and a significant amount of operational information.

-The seller’s staff must therefore be both responsive and judicious in dealing with data requests.
-Specifically, if a request is made for data the company has not prepared in the past, the seller must clearly understand why this data is being requested, what its significance to the transaction is and what the implications for the transaction are if it remains unavailable.
+The seller’s staff must therefore be both responsive and judicious in dealing with data requests (especially if a request is made for data the company has not prepared in the past).
+The seller must clearly understand why this data is being requested, what its significance to the transaction is and what the implications for the transaction are if it remains unavailable.

 THE PREPARED SELLER

-Whether you are the seller or buyer in a business transaction, your objective of completing a successful transaction is the same.
-Preparation, information and expert guidance are keys to achieving that goal.
+Whether you are the seller or buyer in a business transaction, your goal is to complete a successful transaction.
+Preparation, information, and expert guidance are the keys to achieving that goal!